You can do that here.

-Your home page is filled with problems and notes written or reshared by the people and topic accounts (for example, Best of Algebra) that you follow.
+Your home page is filled with problems and notes written or reshared by the people and topics that you follow.

 All the problems that you click on can be easily found again in your started section.
 After you finish problems, they get a green check mark in your started list.
 Problems and notes that you are fond of can also be favorited and then easily referenced in your favorites section.

 The minimum age requirement is 13 years of age.
 Most members of the Brilliant community are in high school or college, but adults of many ages also enjoy the intellectual stimulation of our problem sets.